biopython/biopython.github.io/wiki/BioSQL.md

-The *db.load()* function should have returned the number of records loaded (three in this example), and again have a look in the database and you should see three new rows in several tables (including the *bioentry* and *biosequence* tables):
+The *db.load()* function should have returned the number of records loaded (three in this example), and again have a look in the database and you should see new rows in several tables.

+The *bioentry* and *biosequence* tables should have three new rows:

 `mysql --user=root bioseqdb -e "select * from bioentry;"`
 `mysql --user=root bioseqdb -e "select * from biosequence;"`

+The should also be nine new features:

+`mysql --user=root bioseqdb -e "select * from seqfeature;"`

 Next, we'll try and load these three records back from the database.